 Founded in April 2007 to examine and increase access to health services in Toronto for uninsured and undocumented people.

-Healthcare Interpretation Network
+Healthcare Interpetation Network

 Founded in 1990 to develop strategies that promote awareness of and address language barriers that inhibit the quality of health care provided to patient populations with limited English proficiency.
 Interpretation services learns about new interpretation standard, best practices, and different models of service delivery.
 There is information and knowledge exchange with our agencies through which we deliver services that consequently results in best practices in service provision.